Matt Hatchett: Career

 In 1999, Hatchett became a city councilman of Dublin, Georgia until 2009.

 On November 2, 2010, Hatchett won the election and became a Republican member of Georgia House of Representatives for District 143.
 Hatchett defeated Pablo Santamaria with 54.71% of the vote.

 On November 6, 2012, Hatchett won the election and became a Republican member of Georgia House of Representatives for District 150.
 On November 4, 2014, as an incumbent, Hatchett won the election unopposed and continued serving District 150.
 On November 8, 2016, as an incumbent, Hatchett won the election unopposed and continued serving District 150.
 On November 6, 2018, as an incumbent, Hatchett won the election unopposed and continued serving District 150.
 On November 3, 2020, as an incumbent, Hatchett won the election unopposed and continued serving District 150.
+In 2022, he was redistricted to District 155.

 Hatchett is a Majority Caucus Chairman of Georgia Republican Party.

 Personal life

 Hatchett's wife is Kim Hatchett.
 They have two children.
 Hatchett and his family live in Dublin, Georgia.